 Jane Austen at Home: A Biography

 Lucy Worsley is a historian who’s written several other enjoyable books about domestic life in centuries past, and now she turns her attention to the England of Jane Austen’s time.
 From Austen’s childhood home and schools to the places she lived, wrote, and traveled, Worsley digs into the past and examines the physical history that informed Austen’s writing about homes — as symbols of status, places of refuge and deprivation, and reflections of their residents’ inner lives.
 Home, and all that it represents, is an inescapably central theme in Austen’s writing, so it only makes sense to explore how Austen’s own living situations affected her point of view.
 Plus, of course, plenty of color pictures to drool over!

-Need more Jane Austen books?
+Need more historical reading?
 You might also like: